A General Framework for a Class of Quarrels: The Quarrelling Paradox Revisited: Introduction

-Yet Barry's criticisms miss the mark.
-First, the Banzhaf index is a normalization of the Penrose-Banzhaf measure of voting power (Penrose 1946; cf. Felsenthal and Machover 1998, 2004).
-As Felsenthal and Machover (1998: 40-41) note, by rescaling the Penrose-Banzhaf measure such that all players' scores sum to one, the normalized Banzhaf index does not purport to measure -- as Barry supposed -- the amount of power a voter has; it measures, rather, the player's ``relative share of total power."
-The Shapley-Shubik index is also a relative index for which all players' scores sum to one.
-Even if an index of players' relative share of voting power were to violate the quarrel postulate, this would not necessarily speak against the index in question.
-Because one's relative share depends not only on one's own power, but also on how much power others have, and because a change that is detrimental to one player's voting power may be even more detrimental to others, there is no reason in general to require such indices to satisfy a quarrel postulate: two quarrelling players may hurt themselves, but hurt others (who depend on their cooperation, for example) even more (Felsenthal and Machover 1998: 240-41).
-Thus if players care about their power {\em relative} to others, they may indeed, as Brams thought, have reasons to instigate a quarrel.
-By contrast, if it is reasonable to expect measures of voting power to satisfy a quarrel postulate, it would be reasonable to expect it of absolute measures such as the Penrose-Banzhaf measure (from which the Banzhaf index is ultimately derivative).
-Second, as we shall argue, previous formulations of the quarrel postulate have been based on conceptions of quarrelling not fit to serve as the basis for a reasonable quarrel postulate.
+On the one hand, we agree with Barry that it would count against a proposed measure if it were to violate a suitably specified quarrel postulate.
+But Barry's own criticisms of the Banzhaf and Shapley-Shubik indices miss the mark, for two reasons.
+First, there is no reason to expect indices that measure a player's {\em relative share} to satisfy a quarrel postulate.
+One's relative share of voting power depends not only on one's own power, but also on how much power others have; a change detrimental to one player's voting power may be even more detrimental to others.
+Thus two quarrelling players may hurt themselves, but hurt others (who depend on their cooperation, for example) even more (Felsenthal and Machover 1998: 240-41) and so increase their relative share of voting power.
+This is why, if players care about their power {\em relative} to others, they may indeed, as Brams thought, have reasons to instigate a quarrel.
+Yet both Shapley-Shubik and Banzhaf are relative indices for which all players' scores sum to one.
+The Banzhaf index, for example, is a normalization of the Penrose-Banzhaf measure of voting power (Penrose 1946; cf. Felsenthal and Machover 1998, 2004).
+As Felsenthal and Machover (1998: 40-41) note, by rescaling the Penrose-Banzhaf measure so that all players' scores sum to one, the normalized Banzhaf index does not purport to measure -- as Barry supposed -- the amount of power a voter has; it measures, rather, the player's ``relative share of total power."
+So displaying a quarrel paradox would not count against either of these relative-share indices; it could count only against absolute measures -- such as the Penrose-Banzhaf measure, from which the Banzhaf index is ultimately derivative.